SarJHunt/content-curator/README.md

 ## 💡Additional features implemented

-- Light/dark mode toggle for user preference and accessibility
+- Light/dark mode toggle: for user preference and accessibility

 - Responsive design - so the site adjusts based on device

-- Contact form - user-friendly way of getting in touch
+- Contact form - user-friendly way of getting in touch.
+I set up Formspree to handle submissions.
+A fuller review of what method would be required going forward.

-- AI assistant - seems appropriate considering services offered
+- AI assistant - which seemed appropriate considering the services offered but needs further consideration.

-- Whimsical animations throughout
+- Smart content section: this is where the 'Insights' section appears.
+It has been hard-coded but the idea is that it could track what sections the user looks at and update content (when more is there) to reflect that interest.

-- Smart content section
+- AI tools section: as it has been removed from the nav, see the page by clicking [here](https://chris-meah.vercel.app/tools).
+The rationale was that it might be apt to have an example of what AI can do.
+But this may be better showcased through a project.

-- AI tools section
+- Meeting booking: I used Calendly after some research of what worked well for handling diary management including the Apple ecosystem.
+Going forwards, this can be reviewed as to which tool is best.

 ## 👩🏻‍💻 Tech Stack